rekolae/Cryptalert/README.md

 # Cryptalert

-Provide alerts based on cryptocurrency movements
+Python application that fetches cryptocurrency data and notifies the user through discord.
+The application operation is
+configurable: TUI (Text UI) and discord bot can both be enabled at the same time, or one of the two can be turned off.

-Everyone is welcome to take part in the project, but please read through the following
+Everyone is welcome to take part in the project, but please read through the rest of the README

 # Commit messages and format